Lifting No Contact Order After A Domestic Violence Arrest in Fort Walton Beach

 At the state attorney’s office, there is a person that handles domestic violence cases and is the contact person for the alleged victim.
 This person is the Victim’s Advocate.
 It is her job to treat every single person she meets as a victim, no matter whether that person considers themself a victim or not.
 Regardless of whether the alleged victim wants to press charges or not.
 This person is our biggest roadblock to getting no contact orders lifted in Fort Walton Beach.

 How do we get past this roadblock?
 We go around it.
-Because I have been practicing in Fort Walton Beach since 2001, I know all the prosecutors.
-I can contact them directly and “cut out the middle man.”
-I will deal directly with the prosecutor on the case and make my case to them about why the no contact order should be lifted.
+We can contact the prosecutors directly and directly and “cut out the middle man.”
+We will make their case to them about why the no contact order should be lifted.

-In order to get the prosecutor to agree to change the no contact order, I will need to get in touch with the alleged victim and get their side of the story.
-From there, I will make decisions about the best way to convince the prosecutor to agree to change the no contact order.
+In order to get the prosecutor to agree to change the no contact order, we will need to get in touch with the alleged victim and get their side of the story.
+From there, we will make decisions about the best way to convince the prosecutor to agree to change the no contact order.

 What if the prosecutor won’t agree to change the no contact order?